JFrei86/data-512/data-512-a2/README.md

 ## Questions under analysis

 1. What are top 5 comments with the least agreement for toxicity and aggression?
+   (Which comments have the highest variance in annotation?)
 2. Do gender, education, and English as a first language, play a factor in labelling behavior for aggression and toxicity?
+   (Is the mean different between genders, between education levels, and different first languages?)

 ## Motivation